About the CRS Gallery

 If you are interested in having your work exhibited at CRS, please start by emailing us a link to your portfolio, or jpgs of several images, as well as your bio, resume, and artist statement.
 Please make sure to make clear what kind of work you want to show in this exhibition and why.
 If we are interested, we will get in touch to discuss the possible show in more detail.
 We reserve the right to approve or reject each work to be displayed.

-Our lobby is small, wall space limited, and our ceiling height in the lobby is only 7’9″ so art work cannot be more than about 30 – 36 inches tall).
+Our lobby is small with limited wall space, and our ceiling height in the lobby is only 7’9″ so art work cannot be more than about 30 – 36 inches tall).
 Smaller art works are most practical.

 CRS does not attempt to sell art work on exhibit; however, exhibited artists are free to sell directly to patrons.

-CRS offers participating artists the opportunity to rent the CRS 2nd FL to hold a two-hour opening reception, usually on a Saturday somewhere between 4 – 8 pm, depending on availability.
+CRS offers participating artists the opportunity to rent the CRS 2nd FL to hold an opening reception, usually on a Saturday from 6 – 8 pm, depending on availability.
 We ask that the artist cover the cost of using the three spaces on the 2nd FL, which is $115/hr.
 The artist is responsible for providing any beverages or snacks he/she wishes to serve at the opening reception.

 Artists are responsible for hanging their show by themselves and must provide before the opening a catalog/price list, bio, and artist statement for display during the exhibition.